What’s the best exercise for Diabetics?

 Remember that exercise goes hand in hand with your nutrition.
 Balance your physical activity with beneficial nutrition for optimal results.

 Why is it so hard to manage Diabetes and exercise?

 Diabetes isn’t straightforward.
-Depending on the Type you have, you need to be mindful of secondary conditions, different and varying severities of symptoms, as well as medication and side effects.
-Not every day is going to be a good day for strenuous exercise, so there’s a balance required, between pushing your body and being kind to yourself.
+Depending on the Type of Diabetes you have, you need to be mindful of secondary conditions, different and varying severities of symptoms, the effects of your medication and its side effects.
+Not every day is going to be a good day for strenuous exercise.
+A balance is required, between pushing your body and being kind to yourself.
 If you push yourself too hard, you could faint or develop other muscular and joint issues.